AeroPress Vs French Press | Which’s Better?

 Good for coffee lovers who want to adjust brewing parameters such as coffee-to-water ratio, grind size, water temperature, and steeping time according to their taste.

-The bad thing you can easily mess up the taste of your brew if you don’t know how to use them properly.
+The bad thing you can easily mess up the taste of your brew if you don’t know how to use it properly.

 4) Ease of Cleaning